transposit-connectors/personalized_email/README.md

   * Personalized content adds a human touch.
 Even though we may want consistency when it comes to process or message, it is nice to add personalized context to ground the email.
   * Copy/paste often leads to formatting errors that make the message content feel less engaging.

-We'd created a few of these email templating apps for internal use, including  for user outreach and recruiting.
+We created a few of these email templating apps for internal use, including  for user outreach and recruiting.
 So we decided to create a generic email application that allows you to pass through some input fields to a custom template, preview the email, and send.

 Let’s start by visiting the hosted app page: